lakshminandakumar/lakshminandakumar/README.md

 I'm a Senior QA Engineer/SDET & a quality engineering enthusiast with over 14 years of industry experience.
 I like to explore different kinds of testing in order to improve quality...

-- :telescope: I’m currently working as a Senior QA Engineer/SDET, responsible for the building test automation frameworks from scratch, for web applications and Kafka streams.
+- :telescope: I’m currently working as a Senior QA Engineer/SDET, responsible for the building test automation frameworks from scratch, for web applications, API testing, Contract testing and Kafka event streaming.

 - :seedling: Exploring Technical Content Writing.